 Determination of the RA is carried out by a laboratorium arrangement shown in figure 14.

-The ‘observation angle’ α is the angle between the light source, producing the incomming light, and the observer equal to the human eye.
-Most of available retroreflective material is designed for road traffic signals and in common the applied ‘observation angle’ is for this purpose.
-In practise, the angle is given by the vertical distance between the head light (light source) of the car and the driver’s position (observer) in the car and addition to this the distance of use.
+The ‘observation angle’ α is the angle between the light source, producing the incoming light, and the observer equal to the human eye.
+Most of the available retroreflective material is designed for road traffic signals and in common the applied ‘observation angle’ is for this purpose.
+In practise, the angle is given by the vertical distance between the head light (light source) of the car and the driver’s position (observer) in the car and in addition to this the distance of use.

-The ‘entrance angle’ is the angle from the ‘light source’ axis to the ‘retroreflector axis’ and characterized by two components, β1 and β2.
+The ‘entrance angle’ is the angle from the ‘light source’ axis to the ‘retroreflector axis’ and is characterised by two components, β1 and β2.
 In technical data sheets of retroreflective materials, it is most common only to display the value of β1.

 The ε is the angle describing the rotational angle of the specimen around the perpendicular of the reflecting surface.